mtmmy/Leetcode/README.md

 # Leetcode Solutions

 This repository shows all of leetcode problems I'd accomplished.
-I use C# as my primary language to solve problems because I want to get familiar with it by utilizing it more but sometimes I use Java as well.
+I use Python as my primary language to solve problems.
+I want to get familiar with it and the best way is to keep using it.
+Sometimes I use C# for the same reason but I use it less recently.
+Java is one of my most familiar language.
+In case I loose that sense of Java, I solve problems in Java ocassionally.

 | # | Title | Acceptance | Difficulty | Language |
 |:---:|:---|:---:|:---:|:---:|